tryhackmeltd/docs.tryhackme.com/docs/openvpn/troubleshooting/troubleshooting.md

 3. Type `sudo killall openvpn` into your [linux] terminal and press enter.

 4. Start the VPN with `sudo openvpn <path-to-config>`

+Please note these instructions were written prior to Kali 2020.
+For Kali 2020 onwards and other distros that do not use root user by default, you can expect another line starting with "sudo".
+This is not an openvpn process, it's a sudo process.